 - Heatstroke is a life-threatening emergency that can be avoided by following simple prevention measures.

 - Older people, young children, pregnant or breastfeeding women, and people with heart disease, high blood pressure or lung disease are most at risk.

-- During hot weather, drink plenty of fluids, stay indoors or in the shade, and avoid vigorous exercise.
+- During hot weather, drink plenty of water, stay cool indoors or in the shade, and restrict activity, especially exercise, renovating and gardening.

-- Seek urgent medical assistance if you or a family member show any signs of heat stroke.
+- Call Triple Zero (000) if you or a family member show any signs of heatstroke.

 This page has been produced in consultation with and approved by:

 Department of Health and Human Services - RHP&R - Health Protection - Environmental Health Unit

 Content on this website is provided for education and information purposes only.
 Information about a therapy, service, product or treatment does not imply endorsement and is not intended to replace advice from your doctor or other registered health professional.
 Content has been prepared for Victorian residents and wider Australian audiences, and was accurate at the time of publication.
 Readers should note that, over time, currency and completeness of the information may change.
 All users are urged to always seek advice from a registered health care professional for diagnosis and answers to their medical questions.